In physics, there are two very important principles concerning the electric charge.

 The algebraic sum of all the electric charges in any closed system is constant.

-The only way to change the net charge of a system is to bring in charge from elsewhere, or remove charge from the system.
+The only way to change the net charge of a system is to bring in charge from elsewhere or remove a charge from the system.

 The second important principle is:

-The magnitude of charge of the electron or proton is a natural unit of charge.
+The magnitude of the charge of the electron or proton is a natural unit of charge.

 We say that charge is quantized.
 That is, every observable amount of electric charge is always an integer multiple of this basic unit.
 This unit is called the elementary charge, e, approximately equal to 1.602×10−19 coulombs (except for particles called quarks, which have charges that are integer multiples of 1⁄3e).